rasika2012/openchoreo/samples/deploying-applications/build-from-source/reading-list-service/README.md

 Note: You should see a k8s namespace created for your org, project and environment combination.

 ## Invoke the service
-For this sample, we will use kubectl port-forward to access the web application.
+For this sample, we will use kubectl port-forward to access the service.

 1. Run the following command to port-forward the gateway.